timruffles/js-and-d3-class/README.md

 Each exercise is a subfolder.
 You check your work by navigating to the folder in your terminal and running `npm run verify`.

-Some exercises have an `exercise.js` file.
+The JS exercises have an `exercise.js` file.
 Some have a `start-here.js` file where we right tests - this is for learning about TDD (test-driven development).

 So, for instance, to run the first exercise: